 It is difficult to understand the grief of losing a baby unless you’ve been through it yourself.
 You might discover some people know what to say and how to support you, while others are uncomfortable or deal with it by behaving as if nothing has happened.

 'I had mixed reactions from colleagues.
 Some hugged me, told me how sorry they were and extended the offer of help any time I needed it.
 Some either ignored or avoided me, or spoke to me as though nothing had happened.
 One colleague came up to me with a big smile and said ‘welcome back!’ as though I had been off on my holidays.'
-Heather, who lost her daughter Chloe at 40 weeks (Read Heather’s story here)
+Diane, who lost her daughter Chloe at 40 weeks (Read Diane’s story here)

 If you are struggling to cope with other people’s reactions, have a look at our page ‘Dealing with other people.’